Probing emergent axion electrodynamics with waveguide apparatus: Abstract

 \section{Abstract}

-We demonstrate that a conventional hollow conductor waveguide filled with a material exhibiting the coexistence of chiral magnetic and anomalous quantum Hall effects supports the propagation of transverse electromagnetic modes within its interior.
-This simple setup provides an optically feasible and direct method to probe the simultaneous presence of these phenomena, potentially enabling the detection of the axion field in the condensed matter realm.
+We demonstrate that a conventional hollow conductor waveguide filled with a material exhibiting the coexistence of chiral magnetic and anomalous quantum Hall effects supports the propagation of transverse electromagnetic modes.
+This simple setup provides a direct and optically feasible method to probe the simultaneous presence of these phenomena, potentially enabling the detection of an emergent axion-like field within condensed matter systems.

-\textit{Introduction.} Recently, the chiral magnetic effect (CME) and the anomalous quantum Hall effect (AQHE) have been predicted to occur simultaneously in antiferromagnetic (AFM) insulators with spin-orbit coupling (SOC), with fluctuations of their order parameter (Néel field) linked to the dynamical axion field \cite{Sekine-PRL116-2016} (for a review see Ref.~\cite{Sekine-JAP-2021}).
-Indeed, an analogue of the axion field has been previously predicted to occur in topological magnetic insulators.
+\textit{Introduction.} Recently, the chiral magnetic effect (CME) and the anomalous quantum Hall effect (AQHE) have been predicted to occur simultaneously in antiferromagnetic (AFM) insulators with spin-orbit coupling (SOC), with fluctuations of their order parameter (Néel field) linked to an emergent dynamical axion field \cite{Sekine-PRL116-2016} (for a review see Ref.~\cite{Sekine-JAP-2021}).
+Indeed, an analogue of such axion field has been previously predicted to occur in topological magnetic insulators.
 There, magnetic fluctuations couple to the electromagnetic field likewise the axionic field does \cite{Zhang-Nature-Physics-2010}.
 In addition, Weyl semimetals (WSMs) with broken time reversal and space reflection symmetries could also host the coexistence of both effects \cite{Burkov-PRB85-165110-2012,Chang-etal-PRB97-041104-2018,Heidari-PRB106-195148-2022}.